gianlucabianco/slipscream/checklist.md

-# PROJECT CHECKLIST
+# PROJECT CHECKLIST (TODO:)

 - windows installation guide (if needed)
-- TODO: document this checklist here and in the README.md
+- document this checklist here and in the README.md
-- TODO: better folder structure
+- better folder structure